 of my judging career thus far have been my appointment to judge several US national

-specialties, including my own breed, Pembroke Welsh Corgis (in the US, CANADA and GREAT BRITIAN), plus the national
+specialties, including my own breed, Pembroke Welsh Corgis (in the US, CANADA, Finland & Sweden and GREAT BRITIAN), plus the national

-specialities of the Cardigan Welsh Corgi, Australian Shepherd, Bouvier des Flandres and Field Spaniel.
+specialities of the Cardigan Welsh Corgi, Australian Shepherd, Bouvier des Flandres, Field Spaniel and the Bracco Italiano.
 I was honored to judge the Golden Retriever Foundation Top Twenty in 2011.
 In 2006, I judged several of the herding breeds at the premier show in the US, Westminster Kennel Club, held in New York every February.
-I have also been honored to judge at the Santa Barbara Kennel Club in CA and will judge the 2020 MORRIS AND ESSEX show, which occurs only once every five years.
+I have also been honored to judge at the Santa Barbara Kennel Club in CA as well as the Beverly Hills Kennel Club in 2020 which were shown on NBC.
+I am slated to judge the 2021 MORRIS AND ESSEX show, which occurs only once every four years.

 The apex of my judging career occurred in May, 2011, when I judged the national specialty of the Pembroke Welsh Corgi for the Welsh Corgi League in England, only one of a handful of Americans ever to judge that show since its inception in the 1930s.
 To judge one's own breed in its country of origin is the dream of any breeder, and to judge the national specialty there is almost impossible to imagine.
 It is a memory I will cherish forever.
 I will never 'retire' from learning about dogs, my lifelong passion.